Apple Valley Guitar and Piano Academy

 There are also two types of acoustic pianos: vertical and grand.
 Both produce sound with hammers that strike metal strings, causing a wooden soundboard to vibrate.

 The soundboard of a vertical piano is perpendicular to the floor; grand piano soundboards are horizontal, which is an acoustically superior configuration.
-Thus, grand pianos are preferred over verticals.
+Thus, grand pianos are preferred over verticals in all conceivable performance or recording applications unless limited space is a factor.

-Acoustic pianos also have damper pedals that allow many un-struck strings to vibrate along with those that are played with the fingers.
-This produces a tremendous enhancement in the beauty of the piano's tone.
-In addition, the degree of this effect can be altered by how far the pedal is pressed downward (variable pedaling).
+Acoustic pianos also have a damper pedal that allows many un-struck strings to vibrate along with notes played with the fingers.
+This produces a considerable enhancement in the beauty of the piano's tone.
+In addition, the amount or intensity of this effect can be altered by how far the pedal is pressed downward (variable pedaling).

 IF YOU BUY AN ELECTRONIC KEYBOARD, IT SHOULD HAVE:

-- 88 velocity-sensitive keys, which can be played repeatedly from soft to loud
+2. Keys that be played repeatedly from soft to loud (velocity sensitive keys)

 As a result, we don't evaluate used electronic keyboards for customers, or correspond with sellers of these instruments on various websites.